Samba (Brazilian dance)

-Samba is a lively dance of Afro-Brazilian origin in 2/4(2 by 4) time danced to samba music.
+Samba is a lively dance of Afro-Brazilian origin in 2/4 (2 by 4) time danced to samba music.

 The term "samba" originally referred to any of several Latin duet dances with origins from the Congo and Angola.
-Today Samba is the most prevalent dance form in Brazil, and reaches the height of its importance during the festival of Carnaval.
+Today samba is the most prevalent dance form in Brazil, and reaches the height of its importance during the festival of Carnaval.
 There is actually a set of dances, rather than a single dance, that define the Samba dancing scene in Brazil; however, no one dance can be claimed with certainty as the "original" Samba style.
 Besides Brazilian Samba, a major style of Samba is ballroom Samba, which differs significantly.
+Brazilian Entertainment Shows became really popular around the world because of Samba and Capoeira.
+Samba Brazil Entertainment is the most popular Samba show around the world and it’s based in Australia.

 Etymology

 There are many theories about the origin of the word "samba".

 One of the first references to "samba" was in Pernambuco magazine's O Carapuceiro, in February 1838.
 Father Miguel Lopes Gama of Sacramento wrote an article arguing against what he called "the samba d'almocreve", which was a type of dance drama popular with black people of that time.

 According to Hiram Araújo da Costa, over the centuries, the festival of dances of slaves in Bahia were called samba.
 Samba de Roda was the main form of circle dance, provenient from the Candomblé Afro-Brazilian Tradition.

 During the mid-19th century, the word referred to several types of music made by enslaved Africans.
 Samba further developed specific characteristics in each Brazilian state, not only due to the diversity of tribes of African immigrants, but also because of the distinctive cultures each region embodied.
 Some of these popular dances were known as Candomblé, Catêrêtê, Caxambú, Choradinho, Côco-inchádo, Cocumbí, Córta-jáca, Cururú, Furrundú.